How to Book a Stroopwafel Workshop in Amsterdam

 • Best memory-per-euro

-• Requires 90 minutes of hands-on time
+• Requires 90 minutes hands-on

 • Great for gifts and photos